amacal/i13c/README.md

 ### **i13c-thrift**

 A minimal parser and dumper for Thrift Compact Protocol.

-Reads binary-encoded Thrift data from standard input and prints a human-readable field structure.
+#### Reads binary-encoded Thrift data from standard input and prints a human-readable field structure

 ```bash
 cat data.thrift | i13c-thrift